gmicsa/jenkins-radiator/README.md

 jenkins-radiator
 ================

-An light information radiator for Jenkins made with Node.js and Angular.js
+A light information radiator for Jenkins made with Node.js and Angular.js

 Setup
 ======